minseoksong23/math-stats-cs-expositories/README.md

-This repo is a small collection of PDFs where I jot down my thoughts on various mathematical concepts.
-I'm passionate about drawing connections and emphasizing the intuitive side of things.
-While I hope to expand this collection over time, this space is primarily for my personal exploration and growth.
+This repository is primarily an effort to enhance my intuitive understanding of fundamental mathematical concepts that I feel need more exploration.
+Most of the proofs included here will be brief and are intended for my personal exploration and growth at the moment.